 Connecting to source Office 365

 Once the installation of CodeTwo Exchange Migration is finished, you have to choose a source environment from which the data will be pulled and migrated to selected mailboxes on target Exchange Server.
-This article describes how to connect to source Office 365.
+This article describes how to connect to source Office 365 tenant.

 You can create a new source connection when you configure a migration job: click Create a new migration job on the How to start card (see Fig. 1.) and select Office 365.
-Then type the name of your job, and proceed to the Source mailboxes step.
-Select Add new source connection from the Source server list to open the source server connection wizard.
+Type the name of your job, and proceed to the Source mailboxes step.
+Select Add new source connection from the Source server drop-down list to open the Office 365 source server connection wizard.
 You can also start the wizard by clicking the Settings () button on the Defined source server connections card (Fig. 1.) and choosing New > Office 365 connection.